Cambodia Photo Tours | Discover the Secrets of Cambodia

 Cambodia Photo Tours | Roadtrip to the first capital of the Khmer empire

-This special photo tour is offering a sense of space and time with great vistas along the way from the mountain (500+ meter) elevated ranges that runs along the Cambodian-Thai border and from the Phnom Kulen national park highlands.
+This special photo tour is offering a sense of space and time with great vistas along the way from the mountain (500+ meter) elevated ranges that run along the Cambodian-Thai border and from the Phnom Kulen national park highlands.
 Phnom Kulen is considered to be the birthplace and the first capital of the Khmer empire, the sacred mountain where King Jayavarman proclaimed independence from "Java" in 802 CE

 This mountain range is located 35 km north-eastwards from Angkor Wat and Siem Reap.
-Phnom Kulen is particularly interesting since it provided the massive building blocks of sandstones that Angkor Wat was made of and needed to be transported by hand up to 30 kilometers below to the flatlands and wetlands that is the location of the massive Angkor Wat site until this very day.
+Phnom Kulen is particularly interesting since it provided the massive building blocks of sandstone that Angkor Wat was made of and needed to be transported by hand up to 30 kilometers below to the flatlands and wetlands that is the location of the massive Angkor Wat site until this very day.

 Cambodia Photo Tours | The Stung Kbal Spean river

 Thousands of people, mostly slaves must have lived there centuries ago cutting those hundreds of thousands of enormous blocks of stones by hand and at the time were worshiping the Hindu gods of Vishnu, Shiva, Brahma, Rama, and Hanuman.
 The markings of their civilization are clearly visible at Phnom Kulen at the site of the Stung Kbal Spean River where many carvings are created in the sandstone riverbed commonly known as the "River of a thousand Linga's".
 This location was only discovered in 1969 in the dense jungle.
 Now it is has lost a lot of the mystique since the place has been cleared and is especially busy with Indian tourists for whom this holy site has an important place within their Hindu religion.